-Recognizing the need to eliminate the non-compete provision of the franchise agreement, Governor Gray Davis signed Assembly Bill 1010 (Lou Correa) (AB 1010) into law in September 2002, paving the way for muchneeded congestion relief for millions of annual commuters who use SR-91 to travel between Riverside and Orange Counties each day.
-The bill allowed the Orange County Transportation Authority (OCTA) to purchase the 91 Express Lanes franchise and eliminate non-compete clause that prohibited capacity-enhancing improvements from being made to SR-91 until 2030.
-Although the 91 Express Lanes operate within a 10-mile stretch of Orange County, between SR-55 and Orange/Riverside county lines the franchise technically allowed operation of toll lanes into Riverside County.
+Recognizing the need to eliminate the non-compete provision of the franchise agreement, Governor Gray Davis signed Assembly Bill 1010 (Lou Correa) (AB 1010) into law in September 2002, paving the way for muchneeded congestion relief for thousands of drivers who use SR-91 to travel between Riverside and Orange Counties each day.
+The bill allowed the Orange County Transportation Authority (OCTA) to purchase the 91 Express Lanes franchise and eliminate non-compete clause that prohibited capacity-enhancing improvements from being made to SR-91.
+Although the 91 Express Lanes operate within a 10-mile stretch of Orange County. between SR-55 and Orange/Riverside county lines the franchise technically allowed operation of toll lanes into Riverside County.
 The purchase agreement for the 91 Express Lanes was completed on January 3, 2003. placing the road in public hands at a cost of \$207.5 million.
 With the elimination of the non-compete provision through AB 1010 and the subsequent 91 Express Lanes purchase by OCTA, Orange County and Riverside County public officials and Caltrans Districts 8 and 12 have been coordinating improvement plans for SR-91.

 Senate Bill 1316 (Lou Correa) (SB 1316) was signed into law in September 2008 as an update to the provisions of AB 1010.
-SB 1316 authorizes OCTA to transfer its rights and interests in the Riverside County portion of SR-91 toll lanes by assigning them to the Riverside County Transportation Commission (RCTC) and authorizes RCTC to operate express lanes until 2065.
-In 2017, RCTC opened the extension of the 91 Express Lanes to traffic into Riverside County with completion of the initial phase of the SR-91 Corridor Improvement Project (see Appendix SB 1316 also requires OCTA and RCTC, in consultation with Caltrans, to continue to issue an annual SR-91 Implementation Plan (Plan) and a proposed completion schedule for SR-91 improvements from State Route 57 (SR-57) to I-15.
+SB 1316 authorizes OCTA to transfer its rights and interests in the Riverside County portion of SR-91 toll lanes by assigning them to the Riverside County Transportation Commission (RCTC) and authorizes RCTC to operate tolls for 50 years.
+In 2017, RCTC opened the extension of the 91 Express Lanes to traffic into Riverside County with completion of the initial phase of the SR-91 Corridor Improvement Project (see Appendix B).
+SB 1316 also requires OCTA and RCTC, in consultation with Caltrans, to continue to issue an annual SR-91 Implementation Plan (Plan) for SR-91 improvements between State Route 57 (SR-57) and I-15.
 The Plans prior to adoption of SB 1316 included a westerly project limit of SR-55.
 The Plan establishes a program of potential improvements to relieve congestion and improve operations in the SR-91 corridor.

-This 2019 Plan fulfills the requirement to provide the State Legislature with an annual Implementation Plan for SR-91 improvements and builds on the 2018 report.
+The 2020 Plan fulfills the requirement to provide the State Legislature with an annual Implementation Plan for SR-91 improvements and builds on the 2019 Plan.
 This year's update includes concepts that were identified in the 2006 Riverside County - Orange County Major Investment Study (MIS) as well as other project development efforts, including the RCTC 10-Year Western County Highway Delivery Plan that outlines a number of projects such as the extension of the 91 Express Lanes from the Orange/Riverside County line to I-15.
-The projects included in the 2019 Plan have been infused with various sources of local, state, and federal funding.
-The 2019 Plan includes an overview andidentification of issues and needs to improve mobility on SR-91.
-Project descriptions include conceptual lane diagrams (as appropriate), cost estimates (in 2019 dollars, or as noted), and discussion of key considerations that need to be addressed in the planning and development of each project.
+The projects included in the 2020 Plan have been infused with various sources of local, state, and federal funding.
+The 2020 Plan includes overviews, status summaries, and proposed costs and schedules for project packages to improve mobility on SR-91.
+Also included are conceptual lane diagrams (as appropriate), and discussions of key considerations that need to be addressed in the planning and development of each project.
 This Plan will provide OCTA, RCTC, and Caltrans with a framework to implement SR-91 and other related improvements.
 Future annual Plan updates will continue to refine the scope, cost, and schedule of each project included in this version of the Plan.